electron/electron/docs/api/browser-window.md

       the top left.
     * `hiddenInset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
-    * `customButtonsOnHover` Boolean (optional) - Draw custom close, and minimize buttons on macOS frameless windows.
-These buttons will not display unless hovered over in the top left of the window.
-These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons.
-      **Note:** This option is currently experimental.
+    * `customButtonsOnHover` - Results in a hidden title bar and a full size content window, the traffic light buttons will display when being hovered over in the top left of the window.  **Note:** This option is currently experimental.
   * `trafficLightPosition` [Point](structures/point.md) (optional) - Set a
-    custom position for the traffic light buttons.
-Can only be used with `titleBarStyle` set to `hidden` or `customButtonsOnHover`.
+    custom position for the traffic light buttons in frameless windows.
-  * `fullscreenWindowTitle` Boolean (optional) - Shows the title in the title bar in full screen mode on macOS for all `titleBarStyle` options.
+  * `fullscreenWindowTitle` Boolean (optional) _Deprecated_ - Shows the title in the title bar in full screen mode on macOS for `hiddenInset` titleBarStyle.
     Default is `false`.
   * `thickFrame` Boolean (optional) - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
 Setting it to `false` will remove